cyprich/cyprich/README.md

 👶🏻 Born in 2003
 🌍 Living in Prievidza, Slovakia
 🎓 Studying Information and Network Technologies at University of Žilina
 📖 *"When I wrote this code, only god and I knew how it worked.
-Now only god knows it!"*
+Now, only god knows it!"*

 ## Coding
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=cyprich&theme=github_dark&layout=compact&hide_progress=false)